den01-python-programming/exercise-6-1-menu/README.md

 The gourmet restaurant 'Seasons' on the Cowbridge Road campus of Bridgend College needs a new menu.
 The chef knows about programming and wants a computer system to manage the menu.
 In this assignment, we'll implement the heart of the system, the Menu class.

-The exercise template comes with a `exercise.py` filess that you can use to test the menu.
+The exercise template comes with a `exercise.py` file that you can use to test the menu.
 For the implementation of the menu, you'll have the following boilerplate code:

 ```python
 class Menu: